Graffiti and television shows like Happy Days began to portray the 1950s as a carefree era before the assassination of John

 introduced an all 45 rpm vinyl record jukebox in 1950.

-is a toy hoop, usually made of plastic, that is twirled around the waist, limbs, or neck.
+hoop, usually made of plastic, that is twirled around the waist, limbs, or neck.
 Although the exact origins of hula hoops

 are unknown, children around the world have played with hoops, twirling, rolling and throwing them throughout history.
 Traditional

 materials for hoops include grapevines and stiff grasses.
 Today, they are often made of plastic.
 In Egypt around 3,000 years

 ago, hoops made out of grape vines were propelled around the ground with sticks.
-The word "hula" was
+The word "hula" was added in the

-generations of children, Saturday morning was one of the great highlights of the week.
+of children, Saturday morning was one of the great highlights of the week.
 Although the weekday "Children's Hour"

 provided rich entertainment for those between the ages of potty and puberty , Uncle Mac's selection of record requests

 was something very special: you might even hear your name being read out!
 Sheer bliss!!!
 His opening words "Hello Children

-Everywhere!" and the string orchestra signature tune of 'Puffing Billy', became symbols of the Fifties
+Everywhere!" and the string orchestra signature tune of 'Puffing Billy', became symbols of the Fifties every

-"The Children's Hour", from a verse by Longfellow—was the name of the BBC's principal recreational
+Children's Hour", from a verse by Longfellow—was the name of the BBC's principal recreational service

 Hour was broadcast from 1922 to 1964, originally from the BBC's Birmingham station 5IT, soon joined by other regional